Clo91eaf/libspike-interfaces/README.md

 The resulting shared library (`libspike-interfaces.so`) will be available in the `result/lib`.

-### Running Example Code
+### Run & Test Example Code

-You can run the example code as follows:
+You can run and test the example code as follows:

 ```bash
 nix build .#elfloader
 ./result/bin/elfloader ./resources/conv-mlir.elf
 ```

-Alternatively, you can use Nix to run the example in one line:
+Alternatively, you can use nix to run in one line:

 ```bash
 nix run .#elfloader ./resources/conv-mlir.elf